python-greenlet/greenlet/docs/c_api.rst

     Set the parent greenlet of *g*.

-    :return: 0 for succes, or -1 on error.
+    :return: 0 for success, or -1 on error.
 When an error is returned, *g* is not a pointer to a greenlet, and an :exc:`AttributeError` has been raised.